halostatue/stars/README.md

 ## Objective-C

+*   [SAP/macOS-enterprise-privileges](https://github.com/SAP/macOS-enterprise-privileges) - For Mac users in an Enterprise environment, this app gives the User control over administration of their machine by elevating their level of access to Administrator privileges on macOS.
+Users can set the time frame using Preferences to perform specific tasks such as install or remove an application.
 *   [heyvito/podman-macos](https://github.com/heyvito/podman-macos) - 📦  Podman frontend for macOS
 *   [dteoh/SlowQuitApps](https://github.com/dteoh/SlowQuitApps) - Add a global delay to Command-Q to stop accidental app quits.
 *   [packagesdev/unexpectedly](https://github.com/packagesdev/unexpectedly) - macOS utility to browse crash logs